jacaetevha/rails_test_scripting/README.md

 How to use it:
 ==============

 This method of running tests in a Rails environment does not prepare the database first.
-As a benefit, the entire test run is much faster; the obvious drawback is that the test database could be out-of-sync.
+As a benefit, the entire test run is a little faster; the obvious drawback is that the test database could be out-of-sync.

 In order to get your test database in sync, you can pass the -m flag.